Storm chasing: A day in the life of a storm chaser

 Meade, KS, Supercell

-A high precipitation supercell near Meade, Kansas, on May 9th, 2015.
+A high precipitation supercell near Meade, Kansas.
 Image credit: Harrison Sincavage

 A typical chase day, as they are called, begins with choosing your target area.
 Depending on the complexity of the severe weather set up, forecasting a target can take upwards of an hour or two.
 Careful analysis of realtime data, such as visible satellite imagery, surface observations, and the morning upper air data, aids greatly in choosing your area of interest.
 Sometimes, high resolution models such as the HRRR (High Resolution Rapid Refresh model) and RUC (Rapid Update Cycle model) in the morning can also help in pin pointing a potential location.
 But, they must be used for face value as forecast models are guidance and do not exactly indicate what will happen.